claying/GDS/content/2016-05-11_optimization.md

 #### Optimization algorithm

-For instant, the optimization algorithm for Lasso is FISTA, but we could find faster algorithm in the future.
+For the moment, the optimization algorithm for Lasso is FISTA, but we could find faster algorithm in the future.

 ## Dimensionality reduction